Manjaka13/singer/LIBRARIES.md

 To inject script in the html document

+### copy-webpack-plugin

+To copy static files to build folder

 ### @babel/core

 To transpile our Javascript code to handle backward compatibility with ancient browsers